astaba/coding_notes/nodejs/VISHWAS.md

 exports = module.exports;
 ```

-And the return value of the **importing module `require` function** is always a cached version (no longer a reference) taken from the object referred to by the **exporting module `module.exports` object, not taken through this exporting module `exports`.**
+And the value returned by calling the `require` function in the **importing module** is always a cached version (no longer a reference) taken from the object referred to by the **exporting module `module.exports` object, not taken through this exporting module `exports`.**

 ### **`node:...`  Protocol**

-From NodeJS 18 onward is it recommended to prefix all built-in imports with the **node protocol** like so:
+From NodeJS 18 onward it is recommended to prefix all built-in imports with the **node protocol** like so:

 ```js
 const path = require("node:path");